deepin-community/suitesparse/README.md

     LDL         a very concise LDL' factorization package
                 author: Tim Davis

-    lib         'make install' places shared libraries for each package here, after 'make local'
+    lib         'make' places shared libraries for each package here

-    Makefile    optional, to compile all of SuiteSparse
+    Makefile    to compile all of SuiteSparse

-                make            compiles SuiteSparse libraries.
-                                Subsequent "make install" will install
-                                in just CMAKE_INSTALL_PATH (defaults to
-                                /usr/local/lib on Linux or Mac).

-                make local      compiles SuiteSparse.
-                                Subsequent "make install will install only
-                                in ./lib, ./include only.
-                                Does not install in CMAKE_INSTALL_PATH.

-                make global     compiles SuiteSparse libraries.
-                                Subsequent "make install" will install in
-                                just /usr/local/lib (or whatever your
-                                CMAKE_INSTALL_PREFIX is).
-                                Does not install in ./lib and ./include.

-                make install    installs in the current directory (./lib, ./include), and/or in
+                make            compiles SuiteSparse libraries and runs demos make install    compiles SuiteSparse and installs in the current directory (./lib, ./include).
+                                Use "sudo make INSTALL=/usr/local" to install
-                                /usr/local/lib and /usr/local/include,
+                                in /usr/local/lib and /usr/local/include.
-                                depending on whether "make", "make local",
-                                or "make global" has been done.

                 make uninstall  undoes 'make install'

-                make distclean  removes all files not in distribution, including ./bin, ./share, ./lib, and ./include.
+                make library    compiles SuiteSparse libraries (not demos) make distclean  removes all files not in distribution, including ./bin, ./share, ./lib, and ./include.
                 make purge      same as 'make distclean'
                 make clean      removes all files not in distribution, but keeps compiled libraries and demoes, ./lib,
                                 ./share, and ./include.
+                make config     displays parameter settings; does not compile

                 Each individual package also has each of the above 'make' targets.
+Doing 'make config' in each package */Lib directory displays the exact shared and static library names.

                 Things you don't need to do:
+                make cx         creates CXSparse from CSparse
-                make docs       creates user guides from LaTeX files make cov        runs statement coverage tests (Linux only)
+                make docs       creates user guides from LaTeX files make cov        runs statement coverage tests (Linux only) make metis      compiles METIS (also done by 'make')

     MATLAB_Tools    various m-files for use in MATLAB
                 author: Tim Davis (all parts)